Connect with us

 (C) UAAP Season 88 Media Team

-However, Cabonilas — a 19-year-old forward from Digos City, Davao Del Sur—who battled cramps at the 6:33 mark of the fourth quarter—had the final laugh.
+However, Cabonilas — a 19-year-old forward from Digos City, Davao Del Sur — had the final laugh after battling cramps around the 6:33 mark of the fourth quarter.

 His heroics didn’t stop there.

 “Kanina, noong lamang yung NU, inisip ko sa sarili ko na ilalaban ko yung team ko kahit anong mangyari sa akin.
-Hindi ako susuko para makuha namin yung panalo,” Cabonilas said, finishing with a dominant double-double of 19 points and 16 rebounds, along with three assists, two blocks, and one steal.
+Hindi ako susuko para makuha namin yung panalo,” Cabonilas said.
+He finished with a dominant double-double of 19 points and 16 rebounds, along with three assists, two blocks, and one steal.

 The victory not only allowed FEU-D to avenge its second-round loss to NUNS on February 18, but Cabonilas’ heroics also ended the Bullpups’ 10-game win streak heading into the best-of-three Finals.